2012–2014 Romanian protests against shale gas: 2–31 December 2013

 On 8 December, Chevron announced that it has resumed work in the commune of Pungești, after, the day before, they suspended operations because of violent demonstrations.
 As a result, activists tried to recoil and protest in neighboring localities, but their demarches have been hampered by the gendarmes.
 They studded the area, patrolled and organized filters from 100 to 100 meters, legitimating everyone trying to get out of Pungești.
 Moreover, gendarmes raided the impromptu camp of protesters, because of some pyrotechnic materials they found there.
 A team of public television journalists was assaulted by gendarmes and was banned from filming in the area.
 Villagers say they were aggressed by law enforcers.

 The leadership of Vaslui Police issued a disposition according to which the commune of Pungești becomes "special area of public safety" (comparable to a state of emergency), fact that requires strict control of people and vehicles crossing the locality.
 Former Minister of the Environment, Sulfina Barbu, pointed out that the actions of authorities against protests in Pungești are anti-democratic.
 "Since the Government makes such extreme and anti-democratic measures (setting up a special safety area in Siliștea-Pungești – n.r.), I think that we're discussing about restrictions of civil rights", she said.
 On 26 March 2014, the Ombudsman sent a recommendation to the Minister of Internal Affairs on the respecting of citizen rights and freedoms, in the context of establishing a "special area of public safety".
 IA showed that tensions in Pungești and attempts of unauthorized demonstrations continue, prerequisites for the establishment of special area of public safety remaining valid.

 On 24 December, 40 villagers of Pungești and activists went on hunger strike.
-Locals have raised more tents and announced that they go on an indefinitely-long hunger strike, stating that they were tired of aggressive monitoring and surveillance of gendarmes that continually harass them and question them every time they leave the house and go through the village.
+Locals have raised more tents and announced that they go on an indefinitely-long hunger strike.
 Their action is a gesture of solidarity with Alexandru Popescu, a 45-year-old antiquarian from Bărcănești, Prahova County, who is on a hunger strike in Bucharest's University Square since 21 December.
 Two strikers needed medical attention and called an ambulance.
 The perimeter was surrounded by gendarmes, protesters accusing aggression by law enforcers.
 After 10 days of hunger strike, protesters were forced to renounce to this form of protest, because, they say, were banished by the gendarmes.